Native Americans in the United States: U.S. Olympics

 Billy Mills crosses the finish line at the end of the 10,000-meter race at the 1964 Tokyo Olympics.

 Jim Thorpe, a Sauk and Fox Native American, was an all-around athlete playing football and baseball in the early 20th century.
 Future President Dwight Eisenhower injured his knee while trying to tackle the young Thorpe.
 In a 1961 speech, Eisenhower recalled Thorpe: "Here and there, there are some people who are supremely endowed.
 My memory goes back to Jim Thorpe.
 He never practiced in his life, and he could do anything better than any other football player I ever saw."

 In the 1912 Olympics, Thorpe ran the 100-yard dash in 10 seconds flat, the 220 in 21.8 seconds, the 440 in 51.8 seconds, the 880 in 1:57, the mile in 4:35, the 120-yard high hurdles in 15 seconds, and the 220-yard low hurdles in 24 seconds.
 He long jumped 23 ft 6 in and high-jumped 6 ft 5 in.
 He pole vaulted 11 ft, put the shot 47 ft 9 in, throw the javelin 163 ft, and the discus 136 ft.
 Thorpe entered the U.S. Olympic trials for the pentathlon and the decathlon.

 Louis Tewanima, Hopi people, was an American two-time Olympic distance runner and silver medalist in the 10,000-meters in 1912.
 He ran for the Carlisle Indian School where he was a teammate of Thorpe.
 His silver in 1912 remained the best US achievement in this event until another Indian, Billy Mills, won gold in 1964.
 Tewanima competed at the 1908 Olympics, where he finished 9th in the marathon.

 Ellison Brown, of the Narragansett people from Rhode Island, won two Boston Marathons (1936, 1939) and competed in the 1936 Olympics in Berlin, but did not finish due to injury.
 He qualified for the 1940 Olympic Games in Helsinki, but the games were canceled due to the outbreak of World War II.

-Billy Mills, a Lakota and USMC officer, won gol in the 10,000-meters at the 1964 Tokyo Olympics.
+Billy Mills, a Lakota and USMC officer, won gold in the 10,000-meters at the 1964 Tokyo Olympics.
 He was the only American ever to win the gold in this event.

 Billy Kidd, part Abenaki from Vermont, became the first American man to medal in alpine skiing in the Olympics, taking silver in the slalom in the 1964 Winter Olympics at Innsbruck, Austria.
 Six years later at the 1970 World Championships, Kidd won gold in the combined event and bronze in the slalom.

-Ashton Locklear (Lumbee), an uneven bars specialist was an alternate for the 2016 Summer Olympics U.S. gymnastics team, the Final Five.
+Ashton Locklear (Lumbee), an uneven bars specialist, was an alternate for the 2016 Summer Olympics U.S. gymnastics team, the Final Five.
 In 2016, Kyrie Irving (Sioux) also helped Team USA win gold at the 2016 Summer Olympics.
 He became the 4th member of Team USA to capture the NBA championship and Olympic gold in the same year, joining LeBron James, Michael Jordan, and Scottie Pippen.